Massipssa/Docs/bgd/kafka/internals.md

     - **metadata.cache.max.ms** refresh interval of the metadata in the cache

 - **Produce request**
-After receving the request, the lead replica will:
+After receiving the request, the lead replica will:

-- Check if the user who trying to write has the required priviliges
+- Check if the user who trying to write has the required privileges
 - The **acks** is valid (0, 1 or all)
 - If acks=all, is there enough **in sync** replicas